f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab1.rst

 ..
 HINT::
    #.
 Change client ssl cipher from ``DEFAULT`` to ``DEFAULT:SSLv3``
    #.
 Use ``openssl s_client -connect www.f5demolabs.com:443 -ssl3`` to connect
+   #.
+Move bonus version of irule, sec_irules_tls_version_control_2, to the selected list of iRules on the generic-app HTTPS virtual server

 ..
 NOTE::
    Lab Notes: